arvk/xtal/README.md

 ## License

-The passive film model source code and documentation are distributed 'as is' under the [MIT License](LICENSE).
+The xtal source code and documentation are distributed 'as is' under the [MIT License](LICENSE).